-The real question for us to solve was how to increase the number of miles a driver can drive while remaining compliant and safe.
+The real question for us to solve was: How do we increase the number of miles a driver can drive while keeping them compliant and safe?

 Increase miles by improving wait times

-One way to solve this problem is to improve wait times at shippers, which can cost drivers over $1,280 per year and impact the number of miles they can drive.
+One way to solve this problem is to improve dwell times at shippers, which can cost drivers over $1,280 per year and impact the number of miles they can drive.

 Fleet managers can pull reports to measure average detention times by location and identify ways to reduce costs.
-With this tool, users can alert customers when a truck arrives at a location, saving time and streamlining the loading process.
+With this tool, fleet admins can alert their customers when a truck arrives at a given location and to get a jump the loading process and reduce dwell time.